honeycombio/workshop-advanced-instrumentation/README.md

 source setup-env.sh YOUR_API_KEY workshop -w
 ```

-Each example is stored in its own folder, with some examples (1, 2, 5) having an additional starting point.
+Each example is stored in its own numbered folder, and builds from the prior example.
+Some examples (1, 2, 5) have an additional
+starting point because something new was added which is outside the scope of this workshop (ie: adding multi-thread logic).

 ### Running and stopping services
 Within each example folder is a `run.sh` and `stop.sh` file.
 These are used to build and run as well as stop any of the